Nickhill2380/Horiseonseo/README.md

 # Horiseonseo

+## Description

+This project was about taking an existing html and css file and improving their accessibility.

+I have done that by doing the following:

 Changed the title so it would display company name "Horiseon" this helps with google search visibility.

 Added alt attributes to the images for improved performance for screen readers.